-4. Check online at sites like Craigslist for good-condition clothing for sale.
+4. Check online at sites like Kijiji or Craigslist for good-condition clothing for sale.
 Meet in a public place and pay cash for your purchases to avoid unpleasant surprises.

 5. Try used stores and consignment shops if the yard sale and mall pickings are lean.
-Consignment shops such as Kidizen are generally the most expensive but the clothes may be in better condition.
-Mid-priced chains such as Once Upon a Child, Value Village and Talize specialize in used clothing and goods and have a fairly good selection.
+Consignment shops such as Kidizen are generally more pricey but the clothes may be in better condition and of higher quality.
+Mid-priced chains such as Once Upon a Child, Value Village, and Savers specialize in used clothing and goods and have a fairly good selection.
 Bargain-basement Goodwill, The Thrift Store, Keepers and Bibles for Missions have extremely low prices, but the selection can vary.

 6. For the latest, must-have clothing style, scan the flyers for back-to-school sales.
 Consider buying one outfit in the latest style for the first day of school if this is something that is important to your child.
 Choose an outfit that can be mixed and matched with the used clothing you have bought.

 7. Buy two pairs of shoes for the price of one.
 Schools often require students to have both indoor and outdoor shoes.
-Find two-for-one deals at stores like Sport Chek and Sport Mart.
-Buy shoes new as wearing used ones can interfere with your child’s proper foot development.
+Find two-for-one deals at stores like Dick’s Sporting Good and Kids Foot Locker.
+Buy kids shoes new because wearing used ones can interfere with your child’s proper foot development.

 For clothing that will last, choose clothing made of quality material that feels sturdy and avoid weak stitching.
 Follow these tips for a stylish frugal beginning to the school year!